 The Programme Board are responsible for delivery at a programme level.

-The Outcome Delivery Plan (ODP) is a 3 year plan, updated annually, which focuses on our activities, performance measures and targets.
+The Outcome Delivery Plan (ODP) is a one year plan, updated annually, which focuses on our activities, performance measures and targets.
 It also explains what we're doing to ensure delivery of the agreed local outcomes.

 Our Gaelic Language Plan sets out how we'll work to develop and sustain the Gaelic language and its place in Scotland's heritage.